davidbatetc/polygon-bot/README.md

 ## Other To-dos
 - [x] Declare static methods as actually static.
 - [ ] Fix regular polygon list order.
 Most western point should be the first in the points list.
+- [ ] Remove tol from the definition of polygon